youssefHosni/Data-Science-Interview-Questions-Answers/Machine Learning Interview Questions & Answers for Data Scientists.md

 * Check whether you can get more data or not.

-* Use sampling techniques (Up Sample minority class, Downsample majority class, can take the hybrid approach as well).
-We can also use data augmentation to add more data points for the minority class but with little deviations/changes leading to new data points which are similar to the ones they are derived from.
+* Use sampling techniques (Sample minority class, Downsample majority class, can take the hybrid approach as well).
+We can also use data augmentation to add more data points for the minority class but with little deviations/changes leading to new data points that are similar to the ones they are derived from.
 The most common/popular technique is SMOTE (Synthetic Minority Oversampling technique)

 * Suppression: Though not recommended, we can drop off some features directly responsible for the imbalance.